 These tips can help promote your health and your savings!

 Cook from scratch.
-Packaged foods, snacks, restaurant meals and takeout are more expensive than cooking at home.
-Stock your pantry and freezer to draw upon when you’re wondering what’s for dinner.
+Packaged foods, snacks, restaurant meals, and takeout are more expensive than cooking at home.
+Stock your pantry and freezer so you’ll be able to draw upon when you’re wondering what’s for dinner.

 Meal prep and meal plan.
 You can have a fridge full of healthy budget-friendly foods and still waste money if you don’t have a plan for using them.
 Decide on your meals for the week and prep your ingredients so you’re less likely to resort to store-bought convenience items.
 Grab these 5 essential meal prepping tips to help you get started.

 Batch cook.
 This saves you energy and money, as you’re more likely to eat what you cook because it’s right there in your fridge or freezer.
 It takes some time and investment upfront, but in the long term, it saves you both time and money.
 Get your free guide to healthy batch cooking here.

 Buy in bulk.
 If you have the storage space, purchasing foods in bulk can save you cash.
 Dried goods like beans, grains, and herbs are good bulk options because they last longer, and nuts and seeds are often much less expensive when you buy in large quantities.
 Remember, it’s not a good deal if you don’t have a plan to use what you buy or if it’s an ingredient that will spoil quickly before you can cook with it.

 Store food properly.
 There is an art to storing fresh produce in your fridge so it lasts.
 Say goodbye to wilted herbs!

 Try growing your own food.
 The cost of seeds is generally low and with a little practice, you can grow a number of fresh fruits and vegetables to save on trips to the grocery store.
 Whether you have a windowsill, a balcony, a yard, or access to a community garden, there are ways to grow food.
 These Instagram gardeners offer a wealth of resources and wisdom.